Chapter 2. Getting started

 ...

 This guide should provide any other answer.
 If not, please open a ticket on the official repository and we will work on improving the guide.
+For any other questions, please visit the erlang-mk channel on Discord.

 Commercial support is available through Nine Nines.
 Please contact Loïc Hoguin by sending an email to [email protected].